apt-get-schwifty/thehashcoin/README.md

 If you only run make and don't have the Qt dependencies installed, all rpc commands must be issued using thehashcoin-cli "insertrpccall" from within thehashcoin/src with ./thehashcoin-cli

 If you do make install the binaries can be run from within any directory with the terminal command thehashcoin-qt/thehashcoind/thehashcoin-cli etc.

+***FOR WINDOWS***:

+Please refer to instructions in VM-README.md within this repository for directions on how to use the TheHashCoin-VM with preinstalled dependencies and precompiled binaries to easily run a wallet using windows.

 MINING POOL: